 As a woman and an artist, what can Allen's point of view possibly offer me?
 I've read several essays where the writer laments over enjoying Allen's films but not wanting to support him because of his despicable actions.
-There's usually then some discussion about how the writer won't pay to watch his films, but might torrent them or enjoy "Annie Hall" when it plays on TV or something.
-If that's how you like to rationalize it, I won't disparage you, but let me offer a counter suggestion of how you might deal with Allen and all "monstrous men" who make it impossible to separate the art from the artist.
+What typically follows is some discussion about how the writer won't pay to watch his films but might torrent them or enjoy "Annie Hall" when it plays on TV or something.
+If that's how you like to rationalize it, I won't disparage you, but let me offer a counter suggestion of how you might deal with Allen and all "monstrous men" who make it impossible to separate the art from the artist:

 SPEND YOUR TIME ON SOMETHING BETTER.